MaDHouSe79/mh-parking/README.md

 ## 🙏 How to install and do not forget anything, or it will not work, or give many errors.
 - 👉 Step 1: First stop your server. 😁
 - 👉 Step 2: Copy the directory mh-parking to resources/[mh]/
-- 👉 Step 3: Add the player_parking.sql with 2 tables to your correct database.
+- 👉 Step 3: Rwad this file!
 - 👉 Step 4: Start your server.
 - 👉 Step 5: Add your self or other as vip, you can use the command: /park-addvip [id]
 - 👉 Step 6: Most important step -> Enjoy 👊😎👍